 Fill and Bake

-2. Spoon the filling into each dough cup almost to the top.
-Pecans can be sticking out but make sure no syrup is too close to the top.
-Do not let the filling overflow the cup.
-Make sure there are plenty of pecans in every cup.
+2. Spoon filling mixture into each dough cup almost to the top.
+Pecans can be sticking out but the syrup filling should not be so close to the top that it overflows.
+Make sure there are plenty of pecan pieces in each cup.

 3. Bake the tassies for 20-25 minutes until the crust is golden and the filling is set.